pippinbarr/cart253-2020/course-information/outline.md

 ## Discord

 [Discord](https://discord.com/) will be used as our common space for this course.
-It will include general channels for everyone to hang out and chat, as well as specialized channels for tutorial groups and office hours.
+It will include general channels for everyone to hang out and chat, as well as channels for class time and "offices" for the instructor and the TAs.

 ## Evaluation